armory/docs/content/en/armory-enterprise/armory-admin/fiat-create-permissions.md

    The above example assigns CREATE permission to users with the `role-one` role.
 Users without the `role-one` role cannot create any applications in Spinnaker.

-5. Apply your configuration changes to Spinnaker by running the following command: `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>` if you are using Operator, or `hal deploy apply` if you are using Halyard.
+5. Apply your configuration changes to Spinnaker by running the following command: `kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest>`.

 The following screenshot shows what happens when a user without sufficient permissions attempts to create an application in Deck, Spinnaker's UI:
 ![No CREATE Permission](/images/authz_create_permission.png)